 "While the weather itself doesn't cause pores to 'shrink' or 'open,' because pores don't have hinges to open or close them, it can affect the about 300,000 openings on our face that allow the healthy secretion of sweat and sebum," confirms dermatologist Dendy Engelman, MD.
 "Excessive sweating in the summer is one of the various issues that can contribute to pores clogging, along with oil, dirt, and skin cells—once the gunk has oxidized and darkened, it creates blackheads.
 Warmth can cause vasodilation and relaxation of the erector pili muscles (the muscles that cause goosebumps), and this can make the opening of the pores appear enlarged."

-Fact 3#: Using Products With Salicylic Acid Will Reduce Blackheads
+Fact 3: But Products With Salicylic Acid Can

 Zeichner encourages using treatments that prevent blockages from occurring and help remove what is already there.
 Your go-to ingredient should be salicylic acid.
 "This beta-hydroxy acid helps remove excess oil and exfoliates dead cells from the skin surface," says Zeichner.
 Look for a cleanser that contains 2% salicylic acid, like this one from Neutrogena.

 Engelman also stresses the importance of using a cleanser twice a day.
 "To reduce the appearance of large pores, start by keeping them clean.
 Use a gentle cleanser twice a day, but you should also use it after you sweat to prevent oil from building up.
 Using an exfoliating cleanser once a week will also help because it breaks down dead skin cells that clog pores and can give your skin a smoother appearance."
-Try Garnier Clean + Blackhead Eliminating Scrub ($8).
+Try this one by Clinique.

 As a weekly treatment with salicylic acid, Engelman suggests a mask like this one from Revision Skincare: "It contains freshwater silt derived from freshwater lakes in Eastern Europe and salicylic acid to help deeply cleanse the skin and unclog pores," she says.

-Fact #4: Using Retinoids Will Minimize Pores and Reduce Bacteria Causing Blackheads
+Fact 4: Retinoids Will Minimize Pores and Reduce Blackheads

 Retinoids will help with skin cell turnover and decrease blackheads as well as sun damage, but it also makes your skin more susceptible to sun damage.
 Make sure that you use a daily SPF to help protect your skin.